Perfect5th/perfect5th.github.io/_posts/2020-08-16-inheriting-the-technical-interview.md

           (superobj msg)))))
 ```

 “If what we search for is not present, we defer to our ancestors” you say, glancing upward.
-The LED ceiling lights blink conspiratorily, bringing you a smile.
-Kevin shakes a dusting of spring snow from his tufts.
+The LED ceiling lights blink conspiratorily, offering comfort.
+Kevin shakes a dusting of spring snow from his tufts, uncomforted.

 ```racket
 (define Leaf